cloudflare/cloudflare-docs/content/cache/concepts/cache-control.md

 {{<Aside type="note" header="Note">}}

 Cloudflare respects whichever value is higher: the [Browser Cache TTL](/cache/how-to/edge-browser-cache-ttl/) in Cloudflare or the `max-age` header.
-You can also simultaneously specify a Cloudflare Edge Cache TTL different than a Browser’s Cache TTL respectively via the `s-maxage` and `max-age` `Cache-Control` headers.
+You can also simultaneously specify a Cloudflare Edge Cache TTL different than a Browser's Cache TTL respectively via the `s-maxage` and `max-age` `Cache-Control` headers.

 When using Origin Cache Control and setting `max-age=0`, Cloudflare prefers to cache and revalidate.
 With Origin Cache Control off and `max-age=0`, Cloudflare will bypass cache.